hdowens/projeul_sols/README.md

 **q53** - How many, not necessarily distinct, values of (nCr) for 1 <= n <= 100, are greater than one-million?
 Wrote a function which returns the nCr, combinations, given the formula n! / r! * (n-r)! .
 I then wrote a one-liner pythonic solution using sequential statements in list comprehension to include a double for loop and control statement ( if our n > 1,000,000)

+**q59** - XOR encryption question, using a key with contains 3 lower case letters.
+The description is very long, find it here -> https://projecteuler.net/problem=59 .

 **q50** - Which prime, below one-million, can be written as the sum of the most consecutive primes?

 What 12-digit number do you form by concatenating the three terms in this sequence?